ezgigm/Project_1/README.md

 ## Project Description

-First, we dive into asking questions for best investment.
+First, we dive into asking questions for decision making regarding opening a new movie studio.

 1. Considering the best vote average values, which genres are good to invest, and which languages also?
 2. Considering the best profit, which genres are good to invest and also what is the percantage of top 5 genres?